Edinburgh / Attractions / Old Town & The Royal Mile

 The construction of the St. Giles Cathedral on the Royal Mile started in 1130, but nothing of its original construction has been preserved over the centuries.
 The cathedral is best known because John Knox started the Iconoclastic Fury here, which led to the Scottish Reformation.
 The last major alterations to the cathedral date from the nineteenth century, giving the church as we know it today a Late Gregorian exterior and a Victorian interior.

-More about the cathedral
+More Edinburgh cathedral

 On Parliament Square, next to the St. Giles Cathedral is the Mercat Cross of Edinburgh, overlooking the High Street and the Old Town area.
 The monument has been before in several places in the city.
 The monument is characterized by octagonal mosaics of vowels in the square.
 The current Mercat Cross stands close to its original position and is of Victorian origin.
 Part of the column shows the official family coats of arms of England, Scotland, Wales and Northern Ireland.
 A unicorn can be seen on top of the column.